Shilka (town)

 Shilka (Шилка; Шилкэ, Shilke) is a town and the administrative center of Shilkinsky District in Zabaykalsky Krai, Russia, located on the river Shilka, 248 km east of Chita, the administrative center of the krai.
 Population:

 History

-It was founded in the first half of the 18th century and granted town status in 1951.
+It was founded in the first half of the 18th century and was granted town status in 1951.

 Administrative and municipal status

 Within the framework of administrative divisions, Shilka serves as the administrative center of Shilkinsky District, to which it is directly subordinated.
 As a municipal division, the town of Shilka, together with one rural locality (the selo of Mitrofanovo), is incorporated within Shilkinsky Municipal District as Shilkinskoye Urban Settlement.